 Set A jumps randomly from topic to topic, always staying at the lowest levels of Blooms.
 Then, at the end, it jumps to a pure opinion question (beware pure opinion questions!).

 Set B sticks with one topic and goes deeper and deeper.
-It is scaffolded since each question leads naturally to the next question.
+Each question leads to the next question naturally.
 By the time they get to question five (and, no, not everyone needs to get to question five), students are primed to give an interesting, thought-out answer.

 Now, if I had started with question five (“Switch Brian with another character from a different story.
 Which character would handle the new situation better?”), I’d get worse answers.
 Students are not ready for that level of thinking right away.
 The low-level questions set the stage for higher-level thinking.
 They provide that all-important scaffolding.